WorkingLargeTurkey

 Is the Kangal Shepherd good for first-time owners?

-How much exercise does the Kangal Shepherd need?
+How much exercise does a Kangal need?

 Our Shop